-

 Fight against terrorism

-Belgium supports and promotes a comprehensive and inclusive approach to fighting terrorism and attaches particular importance to the balance between prevention, repression, reintegration and rehabilitation aspects.
+Belgium supports and promotes a comprehensive and inclusive approach towards the combating of terrorism and attaches great importance to achieving the correct balance between prevention and repression and to reintegration and rehabilitation.

 -